paulynamagana/AFDB_scripts/README.md

 The script will save the AM data and modified PDB files to the data_output directory.
 It will also display the UniProt ID and plot the AM heatmap and score plots for each UniProt ID processed.

+## Accessibility via Google Colab

+For easier access and to avoid local installation, I've provided a Google Colab notebook that implements the same functionality as the Python script.

 [![DOI](https://zenodo.org/badge/834257572.svg)](https://doi.org/10.5281/zenodo.13942608)